Matt Reeves Reportedly In ‘Final Talks’ To Direct Ben Affleck In ‘The Batman’

 — AskMen (@AskMen) February 3, 2017

-In addition, Affleck has the added pressure of The Batman being his second standalone superhero movie – the first, of course, being the 2003 Mark Steven Johnson-directed film Daredevil.
+In addition, Affleck has the added pressure of The Batman being his second standalone superhero movie; the first, of course, being the 2003 Mark Steven Johnson-directed film Daredevil.

 Remember when Ben Affleck was Daredevil and Jennifer Garner was Elektra?
 Me neither. pic.twitter.com/yWiwm3x9da